howler118/milestone-project-one/README.md

 Error 3 was caused by adding an alt attribute to an anchor tag which isn't required in the club shop banner section.
 I removed this tag which cleared the error.

 Error 4 I had difficulty clearing.
 If I removed the h2 element it created alignment issues with the text and social media icons.
+To solve the alignment issues I created a new div that would contain the h2 and this helped align the h2 with the social media links

 Upon checking contact.html got two errors: